LabZoneSK/cosmodrome-bv/README.md

 ### Every day development

-Run `gulp watch-dev`
+Without server: `gulp watch-dev`
+With server: `gulp server`

 ### Production build
 Run `gulp build`

 ### Notes

+- server serves files from `web` directory
 - static assets, like images and fonts should go directly to `web` directory
-- this setup doesn't come with server, so you'll need to fire one up and server `web` directory
 - this setup includes Vuex, Bootstrap, Poper and jQuery
 - examples of both SingleFile vue component and "raw" JS component are present